tomrembrown/QTCommunity/README.md

 sudo netstat -plunt |grep postgres
 ```

-Move .env_prod or .env_dev to .env and adjust params as necessary
+Adjust parameters in .env as necessary (such as postgres port)

 Build PostgreSQL initial database and add extension.